dlozina/ai-document-platform/README.md

 > **❓ Question:** *"How does Dino present himself in video introductions?"*
 >
-> **🤖 AI Answer:** *"Dino presents himself professionally in his video introduction, clearly stating his name and location.
+> **🤖 AI Answer:** *"Dino presents himself professionally in his video introduction transcript, clearly stating his name and location.
 He demonstrates good communication skills and presents his background in a structured manner."*

 ---